Lagrangian multiforms on coadjoint orbits for finite-dimensional integrable systems: Introduction

 \item Explicit Lagrangian multiforms for the open Toda chain and the rational Gaudin model. \end{enumerate}

 The paper is organised as follows.
 In Section \ref{background}, we briefly review the notions of Lagrangian multiforms and Lie dialgebras that we need.
-Section \ref{gen_res} introduces the general Lagrangian multiform and contains our two main results, Theorems \ref{Th_multi_EL} and \ref{prop_double_zero}.
+Section \ref{gen_res} introduces the Lagrangian multiform and contains two main results, Theorems \ref{Th_multi_EL} and \ref{prop_double_zero}.
+Section \ref{reduction} deals with another main result.
+We recast our results in the context of reduction from free motion on the cotangent bundle of a Lie group and produce a Lagrangian multiform on a general coadjoint orbit.
+We show how to recover the case of a Lagrangian multiform associated with a Lie dialgebra described in Section \ref{gen_res}.
 In Section \ref{Flaschka}, we illustrate the construction for the open Toda chain associated with a Lie dialgebra via a non-skew-symmetric $r$-matrix.
 We present explicit expressions for the Lagrangian coefficients and relate our results to the well-known formulations of the Toda chain in Flaschka and canonical coordinates.
 In Section \ref{Toda_pq}, the same open Toda chain is used to illustrate our construction in the case of a skew-symmetric $r$-matrix.
 We also relate our results to the description in Flaschka and canonical coordinates.
 Section \ref{Gaudin} is concerned with the rational Gaudin model and is the opportunity for us to show how our Lagrangian multiform operates in the case of an infinite-dimensional Lie algebra which accounts for the presence of a spectral parameter in the Lax matrices.
 Although it deals with a finite-dimensional Gaudin model, this section bears a lot of similarities with the framework introduced in \cite{CSV} for integrable field theories.
 We end with concluding remarks in Section \ref{ccl}.